waylonggggg/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Finding a student

+1. Find a student by querying name
+    1. Prerequisites: For this test, you will use the sample data provided when the app is launched the first time.
+Make sure the data file is not corrupted.

+   2. Test case: `find Alex`<br>
+      Expected: .
+The list should contain one student `Alex Yeoh` only.

+### Creating a student

+1. Creating a student

+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+    2. Test case: `create_s n/John Doe p/98765432 e/e0000000@u.nus.edu a/Raffles hall 22/B/2`<br>
+   Expected: A new student is added to the list.
+The student details are shown in the list.
+   3. Test case: `create_s n/John Doe p/98765432`
+   Expected: Error message is shown as insufficient parameters are provided.
+The student is not added to the list.
+   4. Test case: `create_s n/John Doe p/98765432 e/e0000000@u.nus.edu a/Raffles hall 22/B/2`
+   Expected: Error message is shown as the student already exist in the list.
+The student is not added to the list.
+   5. Other incorrect create student commands to try: `create_s n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+   Expected: Error message is shown as parameters with invalid formats are provided.
+The student is not added to the list.

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete_s 1`<br>
    Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete_s 0`<br>
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
+   4. Other incorrect delete commands to try: `delete_s`, `delete_s x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Creating a CCA
+### Deleting a CCA

+### Editing a student

+1. Editing an existing student's name, phone, email and address.
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list and name is not `Clark Kent`.
+   2. Test case: `edit_s 1 n/Clark Kent p/99999999 e/e0000000@u.nus.edu a/Raffles Hall 22/B/2`<br>
+      Expected: The first student's name is changed to `Clark Kent`.
+The updated student details are shown in the list.
+   3. Test case: `edit_s 1 n/Clark Kent`<br>
+      Expected: No student is edited.
+Error details shown in the status message as the edit not changed to the student.
+   4. Test case: `edit_s 0 n/Josh Yoseph`<br>
+      Expected: No student is edited.
+Error details shown in the status message as the index is out of the student list.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+   5. Other test cases to try: `edit_s 1 n/helloworld* p/helloworld* e/helloworld* a/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+      Expected: Error message is shown as parameters with invalid formats are provided.
+The student is not edited.
+2. Editing CCA of a student will be handled in a separate test cases below.

+### Editing the CCA information of a student

+1. Adding CCAs to a student
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+Multiple CCAs in the list and one of its name is `Basketball`.
+   2. Test case: `edit_s 1 c/Basketball`<br>
+      Expected: The first student is added to the `Basketball` CCA.
+The updated student details are shown in the list.
+   3. Test case: `edit_s 1 c/Basketball`<br>
+      Expected: The first student is already in the `Basketball` CCA.
+Error details shown in the status message.

+### Editing a CCA
+### Adding a role to a CCA
+### Deleting a role from a CCA

+### Adding a role to a student
+### Deleting a role from a student

 ### Saving data